MarkBebawy/Bachelor-Thesis-Cyclotomic-Polynomial-Factorisation-with-SageMath/README.md

 #### 'images/'
 - overviewThesis.png: the image used above
+- contains all plots used in thesis (results of the notebooks)

 #### 'csvFiles/'
 - results of 30+ hours of cyclotomic polynomial factorisations (see the notebooks above for more details).